metos3d/data/README.txt

 -- Documentation --

-See the LaTeX document in the 'doc' directory for more detailed information.
+Inspect the 'doc' directory for more detailed information.

 -- References --